The Xometry app works best with JavaScript enabled!

 Below are some common materials used in casting manufacturing:

-Iron: This tough metal also has high thermal conductivity and is commonly used metal for engine blocks, pipes, automotive parts, and other load-bearing components.
+Iron is a tough metal that also has high thermal conductivity and is commonly used metal for engine blocks, pipes, automotive parts, and other load-bearing components.

-Steel: Known for its strength and durability, steel is ideal for making heavy-duty parts, i.e. machinery parts, tools and construction equipment, that need to survive harsh conditions.
+Steel, known for its strength and durability, is ideal for making heavy-duty parts, i.e. machinery parts, tools and construction equipment, that need to survive harsh conditions.

 Because it’s versatile, easy, and one of the more cost-effective manufacturing methods, casting is understandably popular in many industries.
 Products made with the casting method are all around us — tools, accessories, cell phones, appliances, brackets, gears, housings … all cast.
 In automotive, it’s used to make engine blocks, cylinder heads, transmission cases, and other essential parts.
 It’s also used for more specialized applications like chemical process equipment (reactors, heat exchangers, pumps), or plant machinery (impellers, casings, and valves).